thmar99/EDGAR/README.md

 Upon successful fetch request, program will parse all relevant sub-sections of the report.
 The user will then select the sub-sections that contain **tabular data only**, namely the consolodated financial statements.
 User will have to exercise his/her/they discretion in determining which subsection contains datatables.

-When user see's "EDGAR request done", it indicated the fetch & parse steps were successfully executed
+When uses see "EDGAR requests done", it indicates the fetch & parse steps were successfully executed